Spondylolisthesis FAQ — frequently asked questions

 Q. What are some treatment options?

-A. Physicians recommend different treatments for spondylolisthesis, depending on the stage of the disease.
+A. Doctors may recommend different treatments for spondylolisthesis depending on the stage of the disease.
 For most patients who have minor slippage, symptoms often improve with physical therapy, which includes performing specific stretches and strengthening the lower back muscles to better support the spine.
-Additionally, physicians may recommend that patients take over-the-counter or prescription pain medications to mitigate some of the symptoms or wear a back brace to prevent the spine from moving too far.
-Surgery is also an option in more severe cases, or cases where a displaced vertebrae is pressing on the spinal cord or a nerve root.
+Additionally, physicians may recommend that patients take over-the-counter or prescription pain medications to relieve some of the symptoms or wear a back brace to prevent the spine from moving too far.

 Q. Will I need surgery?